AnonKryptiQuz/BeeXSS/README.md

 3. **Enter the xss.report username** when prompted.
 This will allow you to send scan results directly to your **xss.report** account for a more detailed analysis of the found vulnerabilities.

-4. **Enter the number for payload encoding** and specify how many times shall the payloads be encoded.
-This adds flexibility for testing against applications that process multiple layers of encoding.
+4. **Specify the payload encoding settings**: Enter the number corresponding to the desired encoding method and specify how many times the payloads should be encoded.
+This allows flexibility for testing applications that handle multiple layers of encoding.

 5. **Review the results** to check if any Blind XSS vulnerabilities were found.
 Vulnerable URLs will be flagged, and you’ll have the option to save them for future reference.

-6. **Save results**: Optionally, save the results to a file by following the prompt after the scan completes.
+6. **Save results**: You can optionally save the results to a file by following the prompt after the scan completes.

 ## **Disclaimer**